LNG from the US – between drivel and miracle drug

 Simple.

 But if smaller vessels could be used the economics look very different.
-Small vessels just make economic sense from a nearby distribution hub which could be a Gulf coast terminal.
+Small vessels just make economic sense from a nearby distribution hub which could be a Gulf Coast terminal.
 Small LNG transport vessels such as those employed by Antony Veder would make all the difference.

 And again it’s the old “taking a shot at diesel” game.
-US produced LNG competing with classical LNG projects – that’s going to be ugly.
+US-produced LNG competing with classical LNG projects – that’s going to be ugly.
 But US-produced LNG replacing dirty diesel with LNG and pushing for a change in the Caribbean island world.
 That has star qualities.

 Of course, it’s not the huge quantities everybody loves to see in Asia.
-But its a solid business plan.
+But it’s a solid business plan.
 And it involves hard, mind-numbing, bone-wrenching business development work.
 No big bang that takes all the problems away.

 But more on that in another post.
 Stay tuned.

-7 replies
+8 replies

 1. Leigh Bolton